Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Introduction

 In another aspect, the multidimensional MICZ-Kepler problems have been a fascinating research subject for the mathematical physics community for many decades as they are rare quantum mechanical systems with monopole that still exhibit the (maximal) superintegrability.
-In the last two decades, many works had both analytically \cite{Mardoyan1997,Mardoyan1999,Mardoyan2000,Mardoyan2003} and algebraically \cite{Pletyukhov1999,Marquette2010,Marquette2012,Hoque2017} examine the five-dimensional MICZ-Kepler problem.
-Simultaneously, after first being introduced a decade ago, \cite{le2009hidden,le2011non} nine-dimensional MICZ-Kepler problem (9D MICZ-KP) has also been examined up to now in various aspects such as its (dynamical) symmetry, \cite{le2011so,phan2012generalized} its algebraic solutions, \cite{le2011so} its analytical solutions with the wavefunctions in spherical, \cite{nguyen2015exact} parabolic and prolate spheroidal coordinates, \cite{le2019para} and also its superintegrability. \cite{phan2018super} Also, in Ref. \onlinecite{le2019para}, the interbasis connection between the parabolic and spherical bases has been constructed.
-Unfortunately, the similar connection between the prolate spheroidal and spherical bases cannot be built in an analytical approach since it required a direct integration between confluent Heun, \cite{Kereselidze2016} generalized Laguerre, and generalized Jacobi polynomials. \cite{gradshteyn2014table} This integration has not been analytically calculated yet.
+Many works have analytically and algebraically examined the five-dimensional MICZ-Kepler problem in the last two decades \cite{Mardoyan1997,Mardoyan1999,Mardoyan2000,Mardoyan2003,Pletyukhov1999,Marquette2010,Marquette2012,Hoque2017}.
+Simultaneously, after first being introduced a decade ago, the nine-dimensional MICZ-Kepler problem (9D MICZ-KP) \cite{le2009hidden,le2011non} has also been examined up to now in various aspects such as its (dynamical) symmetry \cite{le2011so,phan2012generalized}, algebraic solutions \cite{le2011so}, analytical solutions with the wavefunctions in spherical \cite{nguyen2015exact}, parabolic and prolate spheroidal coordinates \cite{le2019para}, and also its superintegrability \cite{phan2018super}.
+Also, in Ref. \cite{le2019para}, the interbasis connection has been constructed between the parabolic and spherical bases.
+Unfortunately, the parallel connection between the prolate spheroidal and spherical bases cannot be built in an analytical approach since it required a direct integration between confluent Heun \cite{Kereselidze2016}, generalized Laguerre, and generalized Jacobi polynomials \cite{gradshteyn2014table}.
+This integration has not been analytically calculated yet.
 Therefore, we expect to solve this remained open problem by another approach that profoundly understands the algebraic structure of each basis of the 9D MICZ-KP.

 In this work, the symmetries responsible for spherical, parabolic, and prolate spheroidal bases are investigated under the algebraic approach to understand which integral of motion mainly characterizes the separable coordinate system.
 In particular, we introduce nonuplets of the algebraically independent integrals of motion for the 9D MICZ-KP corresponding to the separation variables in the spherical, parabolic, and prolate spheroidal coordinates.
 We then explicitly construct a connection between the prolate spheroidal and spherical bases using the algebraic structure behind these bases.